gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 Although DTLS in SCTP provides privacy for the actual user message as well as almost all chunks, some fields are not confidentiality protected.
-In addition to the DTLS record header, the SCTP common header and the CRYPTO chunk header are not confidentiality protected.
+In addition to the DTLS record header, the SCTP common header and the DTLS chunk header are not confidentiality protected.
 An attacker can correlate DTLS connections over the same SCTP association using the SCTP common header.

 To provide identity protection it is RECOMMENDED that DTLS in SCTP is used with certificate-based authentication in DTLS 1.3 {{RFC9147}} and to not reuse tickets.
-DTLS 1.2 and DTLS 1.3 with external PSK authentication does not provide identity protection.
+DTLS 1.3 with external PSK authentication does not provide identity protection.

 By mandating ephemeral key exchange and cipher suites with